Education Advisory Panel

 Paul Wood (Chair)

-Paul Wood is the Executive Director, Teaching and Learning Support in the NSW Department of Education.
-He is responsible for leading the development of high quality evidence-based strategies, and programs which ensure NSW public schools and teachers have the resources needed to ensure all learners can effectively access the curriculum and fulfill their potential.
-Paul has been a teacher, a principal of three schools and a system leader of educational programs at a state-wide level and has a background in special and inclusive education and has worked in special education in the past primarily at the University of Sydney including lecturing in inclusive education in the MEd, BEd and MTeach programs at the University of Sydney.
-He is a recipient of the Public Service Medal in the Australia Day Honours list in 2021 for his leadership of the state-wide curriculum support for schools through the COVID-19 pandemic, and has a PhD in educational leadership from the University of Sydney.
-Paul is the NSW Government’s appointment to the Panel.
+Paul Wood is the Executive Director, Equity, Multicultural and Inclusive Education in the NSW Department of Education.
+He is responsible for leading system-wide strategies and programs that ensure every student is known, valued, and supported to learn and thrive, with a particular focus on equity, inclusion, and strengthening outcomes for diverse and multicultural communities across NSW public schools.
+Paul has been a teacher, the principal of three schools, and a system leader at a state-wide level.
+He has a background in special and inclusive education and has previously worked in special education at the University of Sydney, where he lectured in inclusive education across the MEd, BEd and MTeach programs.
+In 2021, Paul was awarded the Public Service Medal in the Australia Day Honours list for his leadership of statewide curriculum support for schools during the COVID-19 pandemic.
+He holds a PhD in educational leadership from the University of Sydney.
+Paul is the NSW Government’s appointment to the ACTF Education Advisory Panel and is the panel representative on the ACTF Board.

 Appointed 10.01.2023 for three years